 - (opens in new tab)

 *Cue the theme music* Succession season 4 is back, and the Roys are—deliciously— worse than ever.

-The third season of Succession left off with major familial betrayal, financial scheming and fresh pasta, all of which have only made us even hungrier for news of Succession season 4.
+The third season of Succession left off with major familial betrayal, financial scheming and fresh pasta, all of which have only made us even hungrier for intel about the fourth season of the HBO hit.

 First, the basics, a.k.a. the official HBO synopsis of Succession season 4: "The sale of media conglomerate Waystar Royco to tech visionary Lukas Matsson moves ever closer.
 The prospect of this seismic sale provokes existential angst and familial division among the Roys as they anticipate what their lives will look like once the deal is completed.
 A power struggle ensues as the family weighs up a future where their cultural and political weight is severely curtailed."

 Thus, it's fitting that we'll be seeing much more of Lukas Matsson (played by Alexander Skarsgård) come season 4, including his homeland of Norway.